Huzaifa-code/package_manager_linux/README.md

-# Package Manager for Linux Systems
+# GUI Package Manager for Linux Systems

 This package manager is designed for Linux users who want a straightforward tool to manage system packages—making it easy to search for, install, and remove software packages from your Linux system.